 UC - The University of California System.
 The UC web site is www.ucop.edu.

 Upper Division - Courses or classes intended for the junior and senior years of college.

 Variable Units - The range of units which may be earned in a given course.

-Withdrawal - Dropping all classes.
+Withdrawal - Dropping one or more classes.